rayyaalika/minimal-be/README.md

 ### Step 1: Clone and Setup the Frontend

 1. **Clone this repository** clone it locally.
-2. **Install dependencies** using Yarn or npm (instructions provided below).
+2. **Install dependencies** using your preferable language either, golang, python or nodejs.
-3. Set up the frontend locally by running the development server with `yarn dev` or `npm run dev`.

 ### Step 2: Build the Backend API